top of page

 Launching a new Google Search Ads campaign requires careful planning —from ad copywriting to technical implementation.
 Whether you’re setting up a new account or relaunching an existing one, these best practices will help you to hit the ground running and maximize ROAS.
 Remember to start with manual CPC to control spend, give the algorithm enough data before making major adjustments, and leverage GA4 for reporting.

-If you found this post helpful, share it with a colleague, or bookmark it for your next Google Ads campaign setup.
 Ready to take the next step?
 If you're looking to launch a new Google Ads campaign and require a digital marketing specialist, feel free to reach out to me —I offer full-service including campaign setup, conversion tracking, and ongoing optimization and reporting.

 bottom of page